iClone, Omniverse Audio2Face Deliver Accurate Singing Animations for Rap Music Video

-I was blown away at how well Audio2Face was able to use the vocal of my female rap artist to create the lip sync!
+I was blown away at how well Audio2Face was able to use the vocal of my female rap artist to create the lip sync animation!
 Audio2Face also offers several powerful tools under the Emotion tab, that make it possible to add nuanced lip movements after the ai applies the data from the audio file onto the characters head.

 After applying the Facial mocap to the head of my character in Audio2Face, I exported the data as a json file, with just the lower part of the face.

-I imported the json file with the lower facial animation from Audio2Face, into iClone, and applied it to the Rap Artist character using the Omniverse plugin.
+I imported the JSON file with the lower facial animation from Audio2Face, into iClone, and applied it to the Rap Artist character using the Omniverse plugin.

 Audio2Face does an awesome job of capturing the nuances of the voice in the audio track, but one thing that it wasn’t able to capture, at least as of the writing of this article, is the tongue movement and the eye expressions that one needs to create a convincing facial performance.
-I believe a solution is in the works for future versions of Audio2Face, but for my video, I turned to the amazing animation tools inside of iClone to add those much needed facial animation nuances.
+I believe a solution is in the works for future versions of Audio2Face, but for my video, I turned to the amazing animation tools inside of iClone to add those much-needed facial animation nuances.

 One of those awesome tools is called AccuLips.
-I was able to take advantage of the text to speech power of AccuLips to create an added layer of facial animation which included tongue movement.
+I was able to take advantage of the text-to-speech power of AccuLips to create an added layer of facial animation which included tongue movement.

-I was able to further refine the lip sync with the Lip options, which gave me access to the individual visemes to fix any area of the mouth movement that needed improvement.
+I was able to further refine the lip sync animation with the Lip options, which gave me access to the individual visemes to fix any area of the mouth movement that needed improvement.

-The final step of the facial animation was to add some blinking and more custom upper face, facial animation to give my rap artist some personality.
+The final step of the facial animation was to add some blinking and more custom upper-face, facial animation to give my rap artist some personality.
 I used an iPhone X to capture myself performing along to the rap vocal.
 For capturing the data from the iPhone X, I used the Live Face plugin in the Motion LIVE inside of iClone together with the Live Face iOS app from Reallusion.

 I was also able to use the iClone mocap editing animation tools to adjust the Perception Neuron data.
 I loaded the mocap file I had saved from the session with my daughter, and applied it to my character. iClone made it so much easier to edit the mocap from the Perception Neuron Studio, captured using Axis Studio from Noitom.

-With the Edit Motion Layer tool, I was able to fix the fingers of the character, and add the grasping of the microphone that she used in the final video.
+With the Edit Motion Layer tool, I was able to fix the fingers of the character and add the grasping of the microphone that she used in the final video.

 How I Setup and Rendered the Final Video in Omniverse